 And finally, Is the Spanish Government Hypnotizing You? — Spaniards are obsessed with football, and in this magnificent piece of investigative journalism I reveal that Cristiano Ronaldo’s abs are nothing more than a tool used by the government to keep people’s mind off more important issues.

 Of course, I also wrote some articles for ¡Vaya Madrid! back in the day.
-It’s now defunct, but a lot of my best articles have made the move here to teh Chorizo Chronicles.
+It’s now defunct, but a lot of my best articles have made the move here to the Chorizo Chronicles.
 Check out such masterpieces as 5 Reasons Why You Should Date a Foreigner, the top 4 Things I’ve Learned About American Culture While Living in Spain, and also 4 More Things Etc.

 What’s the conclusion to all this?
 Absolutely nothing!
 It’s my life, and like many other people, I’m just making it all up as I go along.
 Meanwhile, life in Madrid is better than life in a lot of other places.